String Diagram Rewrite Theory II: Rewriting with Symmetric Monoidal Structure: Conclusions and Further Works

 \section{Conclusions and Further Works}

 In this paper we developed a practical approach to the rewriting of symmetric monoidal categories.
-Relying on a previously identified~\cite{BGKSZ-partone} correspondence between string diagrams and cospans of hypergraphs, we classify those cospans that do not rely on the presence of an additional Frobenius structure, i.e.\ those that are relevant when considering ``vanilla'' symmetric monoidal categories.
+Relying on a previously identified~\cite{BGKSZ-partone} correspondence between string diagrams and cospans of hypergraphs, we classify those cospans that do not rely on the presence of an additional Frobenius structure, i.e.\ those that are relevant when considering only symmetric monoidal categories.
 Having thereby identified a combinatorial structure that serves as a sound encoding of string diagrams, we use the mechanism of double pushout rewriting, which we modify in order to ensure soundness and completeness.
-This involves the identification of sufficiently well-behaved pushout complements, and restricting to similarly well-behaved matches: roughly speaking, these restrictions ensure that the rewrites themselves can only rely on the ``vanilla'' algebraic structure.
+This involves the identification of sufficiently well-behaved pushout complements, and restricting to similarly well-behaved matches: roughly speaking, these restrictions ensure that the rewrites themselves can only rely on the ``vanilla'' symmetric monoidal structure, without any use of the laws of Frobenius algebras.
 We arrive at a practical procedure for rewriting modulo symmetric monoidal laws: assuming an implementation of DPO rewriting of hypergraphs, each restriction can be easily checked algorithmically.

 While originating in category theory~\cite{Joyal1991}, string diagrams have been influential in computer science, especially after the paper on traced monoidal categories by Joyal, Street and Verity~\cite{Joyal_tracedcategories}.
 However, the correspondence between terms of ``2-dimensional'' algebraic structures---i.e.\ those with sequential and parallel composition, understood as arrows of a free symmetric monoidal category---and suitable hypergraphs (flow diagrams) was recognized earlier, and studied at least since the work of Stefanescu (see the references in the survey~\cite{Selinger2009}).